helenascholl/DAMPP/README.md

 ## Configuration

-`public/` is the root directory for the webserver.
+Put all your files for the web server in the `public` directory.

-You can change the root password of the database in `.env`.
+You can access phpMyAdmin on `localhost:8080`.